dwbond/advisor/README.md

 #### Matters of Functionality

+* Moving things around so that they are where they are supposed to be
 * coreqs are listed with each model already, but there must be javascript on the page preventing students from selecting a course without selecting another in order for that to mean anything